castframework/finastra-token-reporter/README.md

 ### Generate a new features

 Run `ng g @nrwl/angular:lib my-feature --directory=features --simpleModuleName --routing --lazy` to generate a features library.
-Then run `npx ng g component my-feature --project=features-my-feature --flat` to generate the underlying component
+Then run `ng g component my-feature --project=features-my-feature --flat` to generate the underlying component

 ### Generate a new cdk